 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors and to report suspected identity theft incidents to the institution.
-Please also review the enclosed Steps You Can Take to Help Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+Please also review the enclosed Steps You Can Take to Protect Personal Information, which contains information on what you can do to safeguard against possible misuse of your information.
 You can also enroll in the credit monitoring services that we are offering.